HACKERALERT/Picocrypt/Internals.md

 # Core Cryptography
 Picocrypt uses the following cryptographic primitives:
-- XChaCha20 (cascaded with Serpent-CTR for paranoid mode)
+- XChaCha20 (cascaded with Serpent in CTR mode for paranoid mode)
-- HMAC-SHA3 for normal annd paranoid mode, keyed-BLAKE2b for fast mode (256-bit key, 512-bit digest)
+- HMAC-SHA3 for normal and paranoid mode, keyed-BLAKE2b for fast mode (256-bit key, 512-bit digest)
 - HKDF-SHA3-256 for deriving a subkey used with the MAC above, as well as a key for Serpent
 - Argon2id:
     - Fast mode: 4 passes, 128 MiB memory, 4 threads